vishvAsa/kalpAntaram/kANe/v1p2/108_nArAyaNabhaTTa.md

 1364

-The work of Saṅkarabhatta is called Gadhi-vamśānucarita.
+The work of Śhaṅkarabhatta is called Gadhi-vamśānucarita.
 The first leaf of the ms, is missing and the work comes abruptly to an end.
 Even in ancient times there appears to have been

 a rivalry between the two great sages of the ægveda viz.
 Vasiṣtha (to whom and his family are ascribed the verses in the VII Mandala of the Rgveda ) and Viśvāmitra (to whom are ascribed the verses of the 3rd Mandala of the same Veda ).
 It appears from æg.
 III.
 53. 9-12 that Viśvāmitra's ancestor was Kuśika and that his prayers helped Bhārata people.
 At least as early as the Mahābhāṣya (vol. II p.
 254 of Kielhorn's ed.) of Patañjali ( on Pāṇ IV.1.101 ) the pedi gree was Kuśika-Gādhi-Viśvāmitra.
 The name Gādbi does not occur in the Rgveda, The Mabābhārata and some of the Purāṇas are full of stories about the rivalry between Viśvā mitra and Vasiṣtha.
 For enmity (vaira ) between the two sages, vide Ādi chap.
 175-176, Chitrashala ed.
 The gotra of the family was Viśvāmitra and the family is known as Gādhivamśa.
 In Rg.
 III, 33.
 5 Viśvāmitra is said to be sūnu (son) of Kusika.
 The plural of Kuśika ocourg frequently in the Rg.
 Sarkarabhatta also composed a work called Dvaitanirṇaya, an account of which contributed by the present author will be found in ABORI vol. III pp. 67-72 ( for 1921-22 ).
 The Gādhivaiśānucarita of Sarkarabhatta does not mention the fact of the re-establishment of Viśveśvara by bis father Nārāyaṇabhatta.
 It is later descendants of Nārāyaṇabhatta that refer to this deed of Nārāyaṇabhatta.
-It is possible that Saṅkarabhatta wrote the Gādbivaman ucarita before the restoration of Visreśvara shrine.
+It is possible that Śhaṅkarabhatta wrote the Gādbivaman ucarita before the restoration of Visreśvara shrine.
 Nārāyaṇabhatta appears to have composed a work called

 jivac-chrāddhavidhi'( based on the Brahmapurāna and other works) enabling a person to perform his own śrāddha while he was alive.
 Vide Prof. G. V. Devasthali's Deg, Cat. of Sanskrit and Prakrit Mss, in the Library of the Bombay University No. 1045 p.
 376 and Prof. Velankar's Des.
 Cat, of the Sanskrit Mss. in the Iccharam Desai Collection of the Bombay Universsty Nos.
 292-294 pp. 60-61.
 No. 292 begins : तत्र ब्रह्मपुराणे । अथ जीवच्छ्राद्धविथि: । देशकालधनश्रद्धाव्यवसायसमुट्टितः ।